seedstack/netflix-addon/eureka.md

         weight: 40
 ---

-This component is used to discover services for the purpose of load balancing and failover of middle-tier servers.
+This component is used to discover services for the purpose of load balancing and failover of middle-tier servers.<!--more-->

 {{< dependency g="org.seedstack.addons.netflix" a="netflix-eureka" >}}

 {{% callout info %}}